winitzki/scall/tutorial/programming_dhall.md

     }
 ```

-As an example of using this code, let us derive a `Monoid` evidence value for the type `Pair Bool Natural` using the previously defined evidence values `monoidBool` and `monoidNatural`.
+To show how this code may be used, let us derive a `Monoid` evidence value for the type `Pair Bool Natural` using our previously defined evidence values `monoidBool` and `monoidNatural`.

 ```dhall
 let monoidBoolNatural : Monoid (Pair Bool Natural)